akvasov/flask_devices_db/README.md

 ### Notes
 All required PostgreSQL DB tables should be spined up automatically after the first script run.
 In case of any issues SQL commands to create them:
-'''CREATE TABLE devices (id serial PRIMARY KEY, hostname VARCHAR (100) UNIQUE NOT NULL, ip VARCHAR (100) UNIQUE NOT NULL, chassis VARCHAR (100) NOT NULL, serialnum VARCHAR (100) UNIQUE NOT NULL, version VARCHAR (100) NOT NULL, type VARCHAR (100) NOT NULL, vendor VARCHAR (100) NOT NULL);
+'CREATE TABLE devices (id serial PRIMARY KEY, hostname VARCHAR (100) UNIQUE NOT NULL, ip VARCHAR (100) UNIQUE NOT NULL, chassis VARCHAR (100) NOT NULL, serialnum VARCHAR (100) UNIQUE NOT NULL, version VARCHAR (100) NOT NULL, type VARCHAR (100) NOT NULL, vendor VARCHAR (100) NOT NULL);
-CREATE TABLE users (id serial PRIMARY KEY, username VARCHAR (100) UNIQUE NOT NULL, password VARCHAR (100) UNIQUE NOT NULL);'''
+CREATE TABLE users (id serial PRIMARY KEY, username VARCHAR (100) UNIQUE NOT NULL, password VARCHAR (100) UNIQUE NOT NULL);'